leomirkin/Data-Science-Portfolio/README.md

-# Data Analytics Portfolio
+# Data Science Portfolio

-This repository contains a collection of my data analytics projects, showcasing my skills in data manipulation, visualization, and the use of various tools and programming languages.
+This repository contains a collection of my data science projects, showcasing my skills in data manipulation, visualization, and the use of various tools and programming languages.

 ## Table of Contents
 - [Introduction](#introduction)